fdraeger/uArmSwiftPro_InkscapePlugin/design/design_thoughts.md

 ## Inkscape Specific

  - Discuss if the plugin should only use information from a specific Inkscape layer with a specific name.
+ - provide settings for uArm parking position.
+The uArm then moves to this position and allows the user to place the object in front of the arm.
+The plugin will be paused for this.
+Once the user continues, the plugin will start printing from the parking position.